LucasWashor/IS477-Group-Project---Lucas-W.-Max-W./StatusReport.md

 **What we’ve done so far:**

-- We tried an initial merge using movie title + release year.
+- We tried an initial merge using movie title + release year (experimented within `notebooks/01_initial_exploration.ipynb`).
 - We found that some titles don’t match exactly between datasets (punctuation, extra words, etc.).
-- We created a first version of a merged dataset using exact matches only.
+- We created a first version of a merged dataset using exact matches only (Although not yet finalized,, which will later be stored in `data/processed).

 **Next steps:**